 County farms estate

-The estate, which is managed under statutory smallholdings provisions, currently extends to approximately 11,182.5 acres (4525.4 hectares), which is split into 104 holdings.
+The estate, which is managed under statutory smallholdings provisions, currently extends to approximately 11,182.5 acres (4525.4 hectares), split into 104 holdings.

 The holdings are let as equipped farms, which in this context means that the tenancy includes land, farm buildings and dwelling house.
 Buildings are suitable for the farming of the holding, although tenants may add to these with their own investment.
 The tenant provides the livestock, machinery and other fixtures and fittings necessary to run the farm.